Bringing improved healthcare, safe play areas and better nutrition to thousands of children in deprived parts of London.

 Morgan Stanley focused on helping children eat and play better in Tower Hamlets

-London’s Tower Hamlets has the highest percentage of both children (39%) and older people (50%) living in deprived households in England, with residents facing multiple health and social challenges, not least of all obesity.
+This part of London has the highest percentage of both children (39%) and older people (50%) living in deprived households in England, with residents facing multiple health and social challenges, not least of all obesity.
 In fact, in the borough, almost one in seven children aged 4-5, and more than a quarter of 10-11 year-olds, are obese.
 Tower Hamlets has the sixth highest proportion of obese 10-11 years in the country.